damianhakert/damianhakert.github.io/source/posts/2016-11-01-publish-code-coverage-report-with-gitlab-pages.html.md

 description: "Publish code coverage report with GitLab Pages"
 ---

-In GitLab we believe that everyone can contribute.
+At GitLab, we believe that everyone can contribute.
 We also use automated testing extensively to make contributing to GitLab easier.
-Using automated testing is a great way to improve confidence when someone needs to change the code, what actually is the case in majority of contributions to software projects.
+Using automated testing is a great way to improve confidence when someone needs to change the code, which actually is the case in the majority of contributions to software projects.

 But how do we ensure that our test suite covers enough to aid the confidence in changing behavior of the software, and what can we do to keep on improving it?

-## What the code coverage is?
+## What is code coverage?

-Using [code coverage](https://en.wikipedia.org/wiki/Code_coverage) metric is a technique which helps to improve the test suite, and the software itself.
+Using the [code coverage](https://en.wikipedia.org/wiki/Code_coverage) metric is a technique that helps to improve the test suite and the software itself.

 Tools used to measure the code coverage usually extend the test harness environment, and make it possible to map the application execution process